typedb/typedb/docs/pages/documentation/2-building-an-ontology/hierarchical-ontology.md

 ## Introduction

-In this section we are going to expand the ontology we defined in the [Basic Ontology documentation](./basic-ontology.html), which we recommend you read before starting here.
+In this section we are going to expand the schema we defined in the [Basic Ontology documentation](./basic-schema.html), which we recommend you read before starting here.
 You may also find it helpful to refer to the [Knowledge Model](../the-fundamentals/grakn-knowledge-model.html) documentation.
 We are going to introduce the idea of making ontologies deeper and more meaningful by defining a hierarchy of types.

-When we left off, our ontology looked as follows:
+When we left off, our schema looked as follows:

 ![Ontology](/images/basic-ontology1.png)